tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

       DOCKER_JUPYTER_IMAGE: tensorflow-notebook
       DOCKER_NETWORK_NAME: ${COMPOSE_PROJECT_NAME}_default
       HUB_IP: jupyterhub

-  jupyternotebook:
-    runtime: nvidia
-    image: tensorflow-notebook
-    container_name: jupyter-notebook
-    command: echo

 volumes:
   jupyterhub_data:
 ~~~

 All `docker-compose.yml` files need a `version` key.
 This line tells the Docker
 Compose to use which version of the Docker Compose parser.
-Then, with the
+Then, within the
-`services` key, two services are created.
-The first one is `jupyterhub` and the
+`services` key, one service is created, `jupyterhub`.
-second one is `jupyternotebook`.

 ### Docker Compose Configuration for JupyterHub Service
 The `build` subkey indicates the place for the image to be used.
 Since the
 `docker-compose.yml` file lays in the same place with the `jupyterhub`
 directory, the value should be `./jupyterhub`.

-The value of `image` subkey is
-the name of the produced image when you build the service.
-The `ports` subkey is
+The value of `image` subkey is the name of the produced image when you build
+the service.

-an array and self-explanatory.
-It indicates the `dest:source` port forwarding.
+The `ports` subkey is an array and self-explanatory.
+It indicates the
+`dest:source` port forwarding.

+`container_name` is the name of the container when you create an instance.

+`volumes` are the volumes to be mounted.
+The left hand side of the string
+states the source.
+Source can be either a volume or a directory from the host
+machine.
+The first entry is a special one.
+Without this entry, JupyterHub cannot
+be able to spawn Jupyter Notebook containers.
+The second volume makes the
+database and configuration information persistent across restarts and rebuilds.

+`environment` defines environment variables that will be defined in the
+JupyterHub container.
+Notice that those environment variables are the ones that
+are used in the JupyterHub configuration file.

 [colab-link]: https://colab.research.google.com/
 [kaggle-link]: https://kaggle.com/